SergeyVorobiev/M88-GameStick-Patch/README.md

 4. Enter [BROM Mode](#enter-brom-mode).

 You will get chip information, eMMC information and extracted preloader in the mtk client root folder.

-\*** *It is a markup file that gives information of where and what is placed on eMMC.
-Usually a program only needs to know where to begin reading / writing and for how long.
-Place the scatter and preloader in the same directory.*

 ### Read From eMMC